 - Screen a film: Use the videos in our library, or others.

 - Host a hands-on workshop: MSFC can provide your chapter with supplies for up to 50 students to participate in one of the following workshops.
-Contact [email protected] to place an order for supplies at least 4 weeks in advance.
+Contact [email protected] to receive the request form.
+Students must submit event material requests a minimum of 4 weeks in advance if they’re in the US, and a minimum of 6 weeks in advance if they’re in Canada.
 There is no charge for ordering supplies.

 If you have any questions, need help planning your event, or have had a great event you’d like to share with us, please contact [email protected].
 To access club funding, find our Reimbursement Form here.

 - MSFC chapters that do not receive grants (US and Canadian chapters) are entitled to up to $150 USD every 6 months.

 - These funds do not roll over from one period to the next.
 SAF Funding will replenish in January and in July.

 - Additional Student Activism Funding may be available to meet special needs.
 Contact [email protected] to discuss additional funding needs.